 May we all be fools in love.
 May we unleash the freedom of our soul.
 May we love outside the lines.
 May we explore outside the schedules.
 May we laugh, share, express our love, hug and cuddle and kiss and dance and play, and risk it all, because each moment of love and joy with someone we love whether a lover, a friend, a family member, a child, is all that matters in this life.
 May we say I love you as much as possible, may we support one another and love one another as much as we can, may we always appreciate the little things.
 And may we always remember to have some good ol’ belly-laughing fun.

+The Birthday, 1915, by Marc Chagall.
 Marc Chagall called "love" the primary color of his paintings.
 He painted The Birthday a few weeks before he and his wife Bella married, wonderfully portraying the powerful love that they shared.
 I love his paintings and they always make me smile and laugh, filling my heart with all kinds of joy and warmth; they remind us to embrace the fun and non-sensical of life.

 If you value what I do, you can support me and my publication Art of Love by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
 By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
 All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.
-And if you would like to work with me, visit my Sacred Offerings
+And if you would like to work with me, visit my Sacred Offerings.

 Your support means so much to me!
 Thank you wholeheartedly!